Invasive Cardiovascular Technology

 What's special about the program?

-The Invasive Cardiovascular Technology (ICT) Program is Nationally Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Invasive Cardiovascular Technology (ICVT) Program is Nationally Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 This program prides itself on building quality technologists and future leaders in cardiovascular medicine.

 St. Philip's College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate degrees and certificates.
 Contact information for the Commission on Colleges is, 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of St. Philip's College.
 For more information on institutional accreditation please click here.